Oncurrent/zeno/README.md

   and any conflicting updates are merged automatically [[1]](#1).

 CRDT's implement strong eventual consistency.
-Since conflicting changes are merged automatically suddenly the order in which they occured is a concern.
+Since conflicting changes are merged automatically the order in which they occured becomes a concern.
 Strong eventual consistency, and thus CRDT's, require that the order in which the updates are applied does not matter.
 In other words the updates must be commutative.
 And since we are not picking one as the winner we have to consider duplicate updates (due to e.g. the network) and so updates must be idempotent.
 While from the users perspective commutativity and idempotency don't have to